Paluma-class motor launch: Operations

-All four vessels are homeported at HMAS Cairns in Cairns, Queensland.
-They are used for hydrographic surveys of the shallow waters around northern Australia, primarily in the Great Barrier Reef.
-The vessels generally operate in pairs.
+All four vessels were homeported at HMAS Cairns in Cairns, Queensland.
+They were used for hydrographic surveys of the shallow waters around northern Australia, primarily in the Great Barrier Reef.
+The vessels generally operated in pairs.

 Ships

 Replacement

 Defending Australia in the Asia Pacific Century: Force 2030, the 2009 Department of Defence white paper, proposed replacing the Palumas, along with the RAN's patrol and mine warfare vessels, with a single class of multi-role offshore combatant vessels (OCVs).
 The new vessels, which could displace up to 2,000 tonnes and be equipped for helicopter or unmanned aerial vehicle operations, will use a modular mission payload system to change between roles as required.

 Although the 2013 White Paper committed to the OCV as a long-term plan, it announced that life-extending upgrades to the Palumas would be sought as a short-term solution.